-• Thus, it will be necessary to develop effective tools for public participation in food and nutrition issues allowing for optimal information and maximum transparency and consumer confidence in the food industry.
+Thus, it will be necessary to develop effective tools for public participation in food and nutrition issues allowing for optimal information and maximum transparency and consumer confidence in the food industry.
+This translates into the following deliverable:

-• A set of validated methods, models, practices and tools for effective consumer information and education regarding food and nutrition, with a special emphasis towards strengthening and rebuilding consumer trust.
+A set of validated methods, models, practices and tools for effective consumer information and education regarding food and nutrition, with a special emphasis towards strengthening and rebuilding consumer trust.